INDEX TO ALL SIX SECTIONS

 PART II...
 THE FIRST SIX SEALS.
-If one avoids a superficial reading of Matthew 24, then compares what Jesus said in that chapter with the Seals of Revelation 6, it becomes quite clear that the Seals represent the persecution of Christians.
+If one compares what Jesus said in Matthew 24 with the Seals of Revelation 6, it becomes quite clear that the Seals represent the persecution of Christians.

 PART III...
 THE SEVENTH SEAL AND THE FIRST SIX TRUMPETS.
-This Seventh, and last, Seal does not bring about any disasters in itself but introduces the Seven Trumpets.
 In the Old Testament, trumpets often announced a coming disaster.
-And it will be no different at the end of the age, when the sounding of trumpets will herald the plagues that God will send on the earth, which will indeed be of 'Biblical proportions'.
+And it will be no different at the end of the age, when the the seventh and last seal introduces the Seven Trumpets that herald the plagues of 'Biblical proportions' that God will send on the earth.

 PART IV...
 THE SEVENTH TRUMPET.
-This last Trumpet is, in a sense, the most eventful of all them all, since it literally ushers the old age out, and the new one in.
-In summary, this last and final Trumpet... a) Brings and end to the mystery of God, when the doors to the Kingdom close forever with no possibility of redemption for any that have not yet become a disciple of the Lamb. b) Marks the point when believers are caught up in the clouds, to meet the Lord in the air (the rapture).
-They are physically moved off the earth for a very specific reason. c) Introduces the Seven Bowls that end all things.
+In a sense this last and final Trumpet is the most eventful of them all, literally ushering the old age out and the new one in.
+It a) Brings and end to the mystery of God, when the doors to the Kingdom close forever b) Marks the point when believers meet the Lord in the air (the rapture) - physically moved off the earth for a very specific reason. c) Introduces the Seven Bowls that end all things.

 PART VI...
 THE SEVEN BOWLS.
 Zephaniah 1:18 says it all...
 "Neither their silver nor their gold Will be able to deliver them On the day of the Lord's wrath; And all the earth will be devoured In the fire of His jealousy, for He will make a complete end, indeed a terrifying one, of all the inhabitants of the earth"